openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 getProfileConnState(profileId: ProfileId): ProfileConnectionState

-Obtains the connection status of a profile.
+Obtains the connection state of a profile.

 **Required permissions**: ohos.permission.USE_BLUETOOTH